 Both futures and forwards are contracts that allow the investor to buy or sell an asset at a specified time and price.
 Though they look alike but have a narrow difference.
 Which as follows:

-A forward contract, a private agreement enables the buyer and the seller to exchange an asset for cash at a predetermined future date at a quoted price of the day when the agreement is made.
-Forwards trades on over the counter exchange market and the transfer of ownership occurs on the spot.
-However, the delivery of the asset takes place only at the specified date.
+A forward contract, a private agreement, enables the buyer and the seller to exchange an asset for cash at a predetermined future date at a quoted price of the day when the agreement is made.
+Forwards trades on the over-the-counter exchange market, and the transfer of ownership occurs on the spot.
+However, the delivery of the asset takes place only on the specified date.
 Furthermore, forwards works in accordance with the needs of counterparties, enabling customization of contract such as the delivery date and so on.

-Explanation: If the spot rate is USD 75 a barrel, then refiner is obliged to buy from the supplier 1 million barrels at USD 60 a barrel.
-Indeed, the refiner will pay the supplier USD 60 million and in exchange will get 1 million barrels of crude oil.
-Here the refiner is benefitted, if he is to buy the same 1 million barrels in the spot market, he might have to pay USD 75 million, therefore his gain is USD 15 million.
+Explanation: If the spot rate is USD 75 a barrel, then the refiner is obliged to buy from the supplier 1 million barrels at USD 60 a barrel.
+Indeed, the refiner will pay the supplier USD 60 million and, in exchange, will get 1 million barrels of crude oil.
+Here the refiner is benefitted; if he is to buy the same 1 million barrels in the spot market, he might have to pay USD 75 million.
+Therefore his gain is USD 15 million.

 Problem with Forward Contracts

 The forward contracts lack centralization of trading.
-They are considerably illiquid in nature and involves counterparty risk.
+They are considerably illiquid in nature and involve counterparty risk.
 The counterparty risk is one of the major problems of forward contracts.
-The risks arise when one of the two parties involved in the transaction goes bankrupt.
-For instance, failure on the tin forward market at the London Metal Exchange.
+The risks arise when one of the two parties involved in the transaction goes bankrupt—for instance, failure on the tin forward market at the London Metal Exchange.

-Example: If an investor purchased a single future contract of June says ABC Ltd, he has to buy it at a price prevailing in the market.
+If an investor purchased a single future contract in June, says ABC Ltd, he has to buy it at a price prevailing in the market.
 Let’s say these futures are trading at $80 per share.
-This implies, the investor agreed to buy/sell at a fixed price of $80 per share on June last Thursday.
+This implies that the investor agreed to buy/sell at a fixed price of $80 per share on June last Thursday.
 However, it is not necessary that the price in the spot market must be $80 on the expiry.
-It could be $77 or $82 or anything else depending on the prevailing market conditions.
+Depending on the prevailing market conditions, it could be $77 or $82 or anything else.
 This difference leads to gain or loss.

 Uses of Forward and Futures

-As mentioned earlier, Hedging means to safeguard the risk and to explain the concept of hedging let’s take an example: Suppose wheat farmer enters into a forward/future contract selling his harvest at a known price in order to eliminate the default price risk.
-On the contrary, a bread factory may want to buy wheat forward/future in order to assist production planning without the risk of price fluctuation.
+As mentioned earlier, Hedging means to safeguard the risk and to explain the concept of hedging; let’s take an example: Suppose a wheat farmer enters into a forward/future contract selling his harvest at a known price to eliminate the default price risk.
+On the contrary, a bread factory may want to buy wheat forward/future to assist production planning without the risk of price fluctuation.

 Price discovery is one of the most powerful uses of forwards and futures contracts; it helps market prices to predict the spot price that might prevail in the future.
 These predictions are quite useful in production decisions.

-Further, Forwards and futures protect the risk associated with the foreign exchange rate and share price, interest rate and commodity price fluctuation and so on.
+Further, Forwards and futures protect the risk associated with the foreign exchange rate and share price, interest rate and commodity price fluctuation, etc.

-To summarize, both forwards and futures contracts entails buying and selling a commodity or financial instrument at a specific time and price.
-Future contracts are standardized contracts traded on an exchange.
-Whereas forwards, private bilateral contracts between two parties, agreeing to exchange a commodity or asset at a specified future price.
+To summarize, both forwards and futures contracts entail buying and selling a commodity or financial instrument at a specific time and price.
+Futures contracts are standardized contracts traded on an exchange.
+Whereas forwards private bilateral contracts between two parties, agreeing to exchange a commodity or asset at a specified future price.
 In forward contracts, there is always a risk of default.
-On the contrary, future contracts have a clearinghouse that guarantees the transaction and eliminates the default risk.
-Settlement of the forward contract end at the specified date.
-Further, futures contracts trades marked to market daily, stating determination of daily value until the expiry of the contract (last Thursday of every month).
-Hedgers use forwards to eliminate the volatility in the prices of assets, whereas use futures.12
+On the contrary, future contracts have a clearinghouse that guarantees the transaction and eliminates the default risk—settlement of the forward contract end at the specified date.
+Further, futures contracts trades marked to market daily, stating the determination of daily value until the expiry of the contract (last Thursday of every month).
+Hedgers use forwards to eliminate the volatility in the prices of assets, whereas use futures.